 The BBQ plate comes in either mild steel or stainless steel.
-We recommend the mild steel as it conducts the heat better than stainless steel.
-Both products will need to be seasoned, similar to a wok, and this will stop any food from sticking to the plate, and will stop the plate from rusting.
-Even the stainless steel plate will go black and will rust, due to the grade of stainless steel used for this purpose.
+We recommend mild steel as it conducts the heat better than stainless steel.
+Both products will need to be seasoned, similar to a wok, as this will stop any food from sticking to the plate while preventing the plate from rusting.
+Take note that the stainless steel plate will go black and will rust, due to the grade of stainless steel used.
 Further information about seasoning your hotpate is available here.

 2. Remove and clean the fat container.

 4. Remove any build up on the plate with a scraper.
 Before turning your Heatlie barbecue on to high and leave for 3 minutes.

 6. Squirt the Heat-Activated Cleaner on to the plate and with your scourer gently spread over the whole plate.
 Leave the mixture for a further minute.